gabrielegenovese/acmesky/docs/choreographies.md

 ### Requesting flights

 > ACMESky should ask to every flight company what are the available flights.
+This task is executed every hour.

 $\text{reqFlight}::=(\text{reqFlightInfo} : ACM \to FC_i)\;;\;(\text{resFlightInfo} : FC_i \to ACM)$